juliuskunze/jaxnet/README.md

     return dense
 ```

-`Param` specifies parameter shape and initialization function.
+`Param` specifies parameter shape and initialization.
-`@parametrized` transforms this function to allow usage as above.
+`@parametrized` transforms the function to allow usage as above.

 ## Nesting modules